 Even after the dry last two years, you can still get out on the trail and see some of the impressive Southern California waterfalls.
 A perfect example of that is this 50-foot beauty located on the south end of Palm Springs.
-Even with an admission cost (yep, there is a cost) this waterfall is worth seeing.
+Even with an admission cost (yep, there is a cost), this waterfall is worth seeing.
 Here is all the information.

 - $12.50 to get in (as of 2018)

 - 2 miles round trip

-- Small parking lot can fill up when busy
+- The small parking lot can fill up when busy

 - Four guided tours during the day each included with the $12.50 charge

 - Last hike at 3:30 PM

 Owned by the Agua Caliente Band of the Cahuilla Indians, this canyon was only transformed into what it is now in the previous couple of decades.
-Prior to that, it was a popular place for homeless to congregate around Palm Springs due to the beautiful area and its location to water.
+Prior to that, it was a popular place for the homeless to congregate around Palm Springs due to the beautiful area and its location to water.

 When the Agua Caliente Band of the Cahuilla Indians decided to clean up the area, they closed it to public use and instituted the charge that is now required to hike on the land.

 The trail itself starts north of the small tribal area with its souvenirs and bathrooms and proceeds at a leisurely incline up into the canyon.

 The map they give you has eight different points of interest, and they are easily marked along the trail for you to see.
 The couple that I found the most interesting was the sizeable sacred rock that they have found lots of paintings on and the remains of the old water lines.

-The trail has a couple of water crossings which have nice little bridges built across them; this shows how well the overall path is maintained.
+The trail has a couple of water crossings that have nice little bridges built across them; this shows how well the overall path is maintained.

 As you reach about 3/4ths of a mile in, the trail will start to get its 300 feet of incline through a series of rock steps that are cut into the canyon side.
 This should not be difficult for most people though, and provides a small work out on this leisurely hike.